KennethyLiang/Honeypot-Attack-Map/README.md

 <b>This project simulates a vulnerable cloud infrastructure within Microsoft Azure and showcases how to use Sentinel and Log Analytics for real-time threat detection and geolocation analysis.</b>

 The goal of this lab is to build and monitor a security-focused Azure environment using Microsoft Sentinel.
 It demonstrates how to ingest and correlate security logs from a Windows virtual machine, visualize global attack patterns, and pinpoint threat origins using custom watchlists and KQL queries.
+We will utilize a vulnerable Windows 10 virtual machine acting as a honey pot.
+Adversaries all around the world will then attempt live attacks by brute forcing via RDP connection, which will be logged by our Azure Monitoring Agent(AMA), and forwarded to a central log analytics workspace.
+Last, we will integrate this with Microsoft Sentinel to enable SIEM capabilities to conduct threat analysis.
+To provide a more visual representation, a csv of 50,000 geo-IP records are imported to create an enriched correlation with real-time failed logon attempts on the virtual machine.

 ![image alt](https://github.com/KennethyLiang/Honeypot-Attack-Map/blob/5dce31979dd4b07581c6d288f05415db6c73891c/Project%20Layout.png)